THUwangcy/HawkesKT/README.md

 This is our implementation for the paper:

 *Chenyang Wang, Weizhi Ma, Min Zhang, Chuancheng Lv, Fengyuan Wan, Huijie Lin, Taoran Tang, Yiqun Liu, and Shaoping Ma.
-[Temporal Cross-effects in Knowledge Tracing.]() In WSDM'21.*
+[Temporal Cross-effects in Knowledge Tracing.](https://dl.acm.org/doi/10.1145/3437963.3441802) In WSDM'21.*

-**Please cite our paper if you use our codes.
-Thanks!**